Shagital/adonisjs-logger-slack/README.md

 }
 ```

 That's it!
-Now you can use Logger that will send data to Rollbar.
+Now you can use Logger that will send data to Slack.

 ```js
 const Logger = use('Logger')